 Beginning Fall semester, 2004, Oklahoma state law required that all new students who attend Oklahoma colleges and universities for the first time provide proof of immunization for certain diseases.
-Contact University Health Services for more information, either by phone at (405) 974-3135 or on the Web at www.ucowellnesscenter.com.

 Transcripts (Official) Free of Charge

 Transcripts reflecting degrees earned will be available approximately three weeks after the last day of the semester in which the student graduated.